dimaMachina/graphql-eslint/docs/rules/provided-required-arguments.md

 A field or directive is only valid if all required (non-null without a default value) field arguments have been provided.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/ProvidedRequiredArgumentsRule.ts).

 ## Resources